2FA/MFA in School

 The setup of Multi-Factor or Two-Factor Authentication (MFA/2FA) for schools, need not be majorly impacting and can be straightforward, for all accounts.

-It is indeed possible to deliver with primary-age children, SEND students and alike, with very little overall impact on the child and the learning environment.
+It is indeed possible to deliver with primary-age children, SEND students and alike, with little overall impact on the child and the learning environment.

 What is MFA/2FA?